Scroll to top

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
+Ancient conversations in arts and humanities.
 Introductory video and conversation, with attention to the development of ancient Egyptian and Sumerian orature and performance, along with associated artifacts and sites.

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
+Ancient conversations in civics and ethics.
 Introductory video and conversation, with attention to the civic and ethical import of ancient Egyptian and Sumerian orature and performance, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean anthropology, archeology, and linguistics.
+Ancient conversations in human and social sciences.
 Introductory video and conversation, with attention to the social study of ancient Egyptian and Sumerian orature and performance, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Mediterranean formal and natural sciences.
+Ancient conversations in formal and natural sciences.
 Introductory video and conversation, with attention to the scientific study of ancient Egyptian and Sumerian orature and performance, along with associated artifacts and sites.

 — Third Week